 Interested in teaching?
 Dr. Lyons is looking for students to join her in investigating student engagement in large classes and student development.
 Students who participate will have the opportunity to work as either teaching assistants for Psyc 160 or research assistants (There are more places for teaching assistants).
 This opportunity to work will be of particular value to students who have an interest in college student development and teaching.
 Teaching assistants need to be available during Dr. Lyons’ lecture times each semester.
 Teaching assistants will need to have taken Psyc 160.
 Research assistants will need to have taken Psyc 210.
 Research assistants will need to have taken Psyc 210.
 Students will also need to be available for one-hour weekly meetings.
 Duties involved include: grading student assignments, assisting in the development of class materials, data entry, and data collection.
 A two-semester commitment from participating students is preferred.
 Interested students should email Dr. Lyons at firstname.lastname@example.org.
+Application for the lab.

 Motivation Research Institute (MRI)

 JMU's Motivation Research Institute (MRI) is seeking students to help support our research and outreach efforts during the 2017-2018 academic year as either a Psyc 203 or 403 experience.
 If you are interested, please log onto our website at http://mri.cisat.jmu.edu to find out more about our mission, history, and the type of projects that we do.
 Then if you are still interested, contact Dr. Kenn Barron for a formal application at email@example.com.